Conditions We Treat

 Cervicogenic headaches start in the upper neck joints and refer into the head.
 They're often one-sided, spreading to the temples, forehead or behind the eye.
 They're frequently mistaken for migraines because the pain can be severe.
 The giveaway is neck stiffness and pain that worsens with head movements or sustained positions.

 Migraines are neurological, involving changes in brain chemistry and blood flow.
 They're typically throbbing, one-sided and accompanied by nausea or light sensitivity.
-Even with migraines, neck dysfunction is a contributing factor in many people, and treating it can reduce the frequency and severity of attacks.
-A 2019 meta-analysis found that spinal manipulation reduced both migraine pain and the number of migraine days.
+Even with migraines, neck dysfunction is often a contributing factor, and treating it can reduce the frequency and severity of attacks.
+A 2019 meta-analysis of 6 trials found a reduction in migraine pain and migraine days.

-Clinical guidelines recommend spinal manipulation for cervicogenic and tension-type headaches, and the 2024 VA/DoD headache guideline recognises manual therapy as part of a multimodal migraine approach.
+Clinical guidelines recommend spinal manipulation for cervicogenic headaches, and manual therapy is also supported for tension-type headaches.
+The 2024 VA/DoD headache guideline includes physical therapy and exercise as part of a multimodal approach to migraine management.

 Identifying the type of headache is the first step.
 From there we can target the cause, not just dull the pain.